GazpachoBlaze/git_lesson/README.md

-#myapp
+#MyApp

-this is a folder for learning github
+this is my app